 To achieve a great spatial experience, it’s importance to understand user behaviour to help people navigate their way through an environment while creating a memorable experience.

 The interpretive signage strategy at the Enfield Intermodal lookout was structured to take the local community on a journey of the site from heritage, local environment to current operations.

 We recycled materials from the 64 hectare site, using timber railway sleepers and steel rail tracks.
 A graphic element featured on the signs references the sites sloping pathway rising up and down along the Enfield walkway.

-The aesthetic we aimed for was industrial, historical, a little bit rough and durable.
-The feedback from the community and client has been extremely positive.
+The feedback from the community and client was extremely positive.
 I’m happy to say that the signage and overall experience was received extremely well from the public at the community launch on April 28.
-The local community played a large part in the planning of the project